Azure/azure-functions-python-worker/workers/rust_worker/README.md

-End-to-end tests reuse the shared `WebHostTestCase` harness and the **whole `workers/tests/endtoend` suite** (the same function apps that validate the classic Python worker) run against the real Host via Docker (see below).
-There is no bespoke Rust test app: the harness selects the Rust worker via `PYAZURE_WORKER_DIR`, and on Python 3.15+ it defaults to the staged Rust worker automatically.
+End-to-end tests reuse the shared `WebHostTestCase` harness and the **whole `workers/tests/endtoend` suite** (the same function apps that validate the classic Python worker) run against the real Host.
+There is no bespoke Rust test
+app: the harness selects the Rust worker via `PYAZURE_WORKER_DIR`, and on Python 3.15+ it defaults to the staged Rust worker automatically.

 ## Build & run